 The need is larger than we are, we often have a waiting list of learners across the city that need tutors.
 With increased volunteer support and donations, we can expand our current programs even further, and pursue new partnerships, in specific areas like family literacy, workforce literacy, and computer literacy.

-Please email Ellen Gallimore at email@example.com for more information.
+Please email Daniel Pagan at firstname.lastname@example.org for more information.

 The Literacy Initiative was founded in 1990, by a partnership between the United Way of Forsyth and Leadership Winston-Salem, with funding from the Winston-Salem Foundation.
 In 1993, the Literacy Initiative began training volunteer tutors to provide direct service to low-level readers in the community.
 In 1994, the organization absorbed the Forsyth County Literacy Council and the YMCA Literacy Initiative became the focal point of adult literacy coordination in the county.
 The ESL program was added in 2001 in response to the growth of the Latino community in Forsyth County, but with a mission to serve English language learners of all nationalities.